Shivd131/projectary/README.md

 # projectary

-Projectary is a comprehensive project management application built with Next.js, TypeScript, and Node.js.
-It features task management, team collaboration, and multiple project views including board, list, and timeline perspectives.
+A project management application built with Next.js, TypeScript, and Node.js.
+Uses RTK queries for sending requests from the client.
+Uses cognito auth, with frontend deployed on Amplify and backend on Amazon ec2.

 ## 📁 Directory Structure